brenns10/brennan.io/_posts/2015-08-13-wild-world-of-licensing.md

 basic licenses, chances are you are a company, and could hire a lawyer to help you decide.

+Of course there is one option that I haven't mentioned so far, which you could do if you really don't want to deal with licenses at all.
+You could just place your code in the public domain.
+In essence, this means that you give up your copyright as the creator of the work, and allow anyone to do anything with it, without you having any say in how they do it.
+It's as simple as putting a notice in your README saying that your code is in the public domain.
+Legally speaking, this may not mean much, since some copyright laws do not allow copyright holders to relinquish their copyright.
+So, you are better off with using a license called CC0.
+But remember, this relinquishes *all* right you ever have over your creation!

+## What about everything that's not code?

+While it's a giant topic to get into, other types of media don't really mix well with code licenses.
+If you're looking for an open-source type license for your non-code creations (text, images, music, etc), please see the [Creative Commons][] licenses.
+Their website has an interactive questionnaire to help you choose the right license.
+Just keep in mind that when they use the term Share-Alike, they mean copyleft!

 ## Wrap-Up

 This is pretty much all the knowledge I can impart about open source licenses.